-Waiver and substitution options are available for courses based on approved documentation of equivalent knowledge and skills.
-Courses will not be waived unless approved documentation is on file with the College of Education and Counseling office.
+Waiver and substitution options are available for some courses based on approved documentation of equivalent knowledge and skills.
+Courses will not be waived unless approved documentation is on file with the College of Education and Counseling office, and some courses cannot be waived.
 All waivers/substitution requests must be filed during the first year of the program.
-Contact 360-438-4333 for additional details.
+Contact the Education office for more information.